 As a company, our dedication to sustainable tourism doesnít stop when our tours do.
 We have four projects in Vietnam dedicated to helping vulnerable children and families in providing educational services and training to help people out of poverty.
 We also support the Turtle Conservation Centre that has specialised breeding and holding facilities for over 600 turtles, representing 15 of Vietnamís 23 native species.

 We support the non-profit Nguyen Nga Centre that offers education, training and work placement assistance for disadvantaged people and people with disabilities.
-Intrepid Vietnam purchases embroidered Ďsay no to plasticí cloth shopping bags for our travelers and the income goes to the centre to help pay their rent.
+We purchase embroidered Ďsay no to plasticí cloth shopping bags for our travelers and the income goes to the centre to help pay their rent.

 We are proud to be carbon neutral.
 We offset all our global carbon emissions and offer a carbon offset option to passengers booking their flights through us.
 On this particular tour, we offset 309kg per passenger.
 Since 2007, we have offset over 45,000 tonnes of carbon emissions.
 That's equal to approximately the amount of carbon that 2,796,047 trees would absorb over 10 years, or taking over 4,753 passenger cars off the road for an entire year!